webplatform/docs/tutorials/inheritance_and_cascade/index.md

   </body>
 </html></syntaxhighlight>

-<p>If you open the document in your web browser you will see a rather boring document displayed according to your browser’s default styling.</p>
+<p>If you open the document in your web browser, you will see a rather boring document displayed according to your browser’s default styling.</p>
 </li>
 <li>
-<p>Create a new empty file in your text editor, copy the CSS rule below into it, and save the file as style.css in the same location as the HTML file.</p>
+<p>Create a new empty file in your text editor, copy the following CSS rule into it, and save the file as style.css in the same location as the HTML file.</p>

 <syntaxhighlight lang="css">html {
   font: 75% Verdana, sans-serif;